 Finally, and most importantly, look for an organization that makes reporting your PDU completion to the PMI hassle-free.
 This means choosing an organization offering PDUs that have been pre-approved by the Project Management Institute, so you don’t have to worry about whether or not the courses you’re taking will be counted.

-Earning your PMP certification is a huge accomplishment, and could be the perfect next step in your career.
-Although preparing for and actually passing the PMP Certification Exam might seem like a laborious process, don’t forget that it can be a rewarding one, too.
+Earning the PMP certification is a huge accomplishment, and could be the perfect next step in your career.
+Although preparing for and actually passing the PMP certification exam might seem like a laborious process, don’t forget that it can be a rewarding one, too.
 When you keep these facts in mind as you prepare for the exam, you’re sure to earn and maintain your certification with ease.